shubhamlatkar/MentorOnDemand/README.md

   7. config-server -> Provides the configuration from the git repo to all microservices.
   8. hystrix-dashboard -> Hystrix monitoring for the microservices.
   9. kafka-event-bus -> Kafka and zookeeper running in docker-compose container.
+ 10. ELK stack -> Elasticsearch, logstash, kibana with filebeat for centralize logging.